ProjectEvergreen/greenwood/www/pages/about/how-it-works.md

 ---
-menu: side
+collection: about
-index: 1
+order: 1
-linkheadings: 3
+tocHeading: 3
 ---

 ## How It Works